seantan02/fuse-file-system/README.md

 ![filesystem layout on disk](disk-layout.svg)

 ### Inodes
 At this point, we would like to explicitly state that every inode always starts at the location divisible by 512.
 Do not pack inodes close to each other and "allocate" full 512B for each inode.
+In other words, superblock and bitmaps are stored continuously in the beginning of the disk without any padding.
+Inodes and data blocks are always aligned to the block size (512B).

 ### Creating a file
 To create a file, allocate a new inode using the inode bitmap.
 Then add a new directory entry to the parent inode, the inode of the directory which holds the new file.
 New files, whether they are regular files or directories, are initially empty.